monicastroie/store-management-tool/README.md

 - Creation of products: Allows user to create a product
 - List all the products: Allows admin to see all the products
 - Delete a product: Allows admin to delete a product by ID
-- Update a product: Allows a user to update a product by ID and a new version of Product object
+- Update a product: Allows a user to update a product by ID, creating a new version of Product object
 - Update a product by price field: Allows a user to update the price of a product
 - Update a product by quantity field: Allows a user to update the quantity of a product